-The information in this document can be use with different API clients like Postman or Poster.
-These tools are described in the API clients section of the document.
+The information in this document can be used with CMS 2.9 and later or with different API clients like Postman or Poster.
+These third-party tools are described in the API clients section of the document.

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, make sure that you understand the potential impact of any command.

 The API for the CMS is an extremely flexible way to configure many of its features.
 There are far too many API features to memorize or cover here, so be sure to reference the current API Reference documentation.
 As of the time of this writing, the current API Reference guides are available here.

 API Request and Response

 API communication is a request-response relationship between clients and servers.
 The client makes a request of the server.
 After handling the request (completing an action, or refusing to do so) a response is returned.